 Calling all chocolate lovers!
-This decadent Italian Budino al Cioccolato is the perfect chocolate pudding to serve on special occasions, holidays, or whenever you need to satisfy that chocolate craving!
+This rich Italian Budino al Cioccolato is the perfect chocolate pudding.
+Serve it on special occasions, holidays, or whenever you crave chocolate!

-The pudding is rich and creamy, thickened with egg yolks and can be enjoyed warm or chilled with optional toppings of whipped cream, fresh berries, chopped nuts, and chocolate shavings.
+The pudding is rich and creamy, thickened with egg yolks.
+It can be enjoyed warm or chilled.
+If you like, you can add toppings like whipped cream, fresh berries, chopped nuts, or chocolate shavings.

 Jump to: